igorshiohara/learning-quarkus/room-service/README.md

 #Tracing
 Start the tracing going running the Docker image ./bin/start_jaeger.sh Go to http://localhost:16686/search to access Jaeger UI to check the tracing

+#Metrics
+Go to http://localhost:8080/metrics to check the metrics